ckoratam/OracleAPEX/workshops/apex-en/README.md

 - To view the Lab Guide source, go to the [github oracle](https://github.com/oracle/learning-library/tree/master/workshops/apex-en) repository.
 - To log issues, go to the [github oracle](https://github.com/oracle/learning-library/tree/master/workshops/apex-en) repository and log an issue first.
-- To contribute translated material, go to the [github oracle](https://github.com/oracle/learning-library/tree/master/workshops/apex-en) repository and log an issue first.
+- To contribute translated material, perform the following steps Go to the [github oracle](https://github.com/oracle/learning-library/tree/master/workshops/apex-en) repository and log an issue first.
 See [Contributing guidelines](https://github.com/oracle/learning-library/blob/master/CONTRIBUTING.md).
-Alternatively, you can send an email to the mailing list: [oracle-application-express_ww@oracle.com](oracle-application-express_ww@oracle.com?subject=Oracle APEX - GitHub Request)
+Alternatively, you can send an email to the mailing list:oracle-application-express_ww@oracle.com with the subject "Oracle APEX-GitHub Request".

 ## Hands-on Overview